pamtaro/IntroToHTML5Games/README.md

 Since we now have a moveable/controllable koala and cookies falling from the sky, we'll make the object of the game for the koala to catch a certain number of cookies before it touches the ground.
 For that, we'll need to add a scoreboard.
 Let's start with a background for the scoreboard:
 ```
 var scoreBG = new createjs.Shape();
-scoreBG.graphics.beginFill("#bb0000").drawRect(0, 0, 50, 50);
+scoreBG.graphics.beginFill("#00bb00").drawRect(0, 0, 50, 50);
 ```
 We'll also need Text over the Background to display the current score.
-Declare the `scoreText` variable at the top (so it can be updated anywhere in the JavaScript file).
+Declare the `score` and `scoreText` variables at the top (so it can be updated anywhere in the JavaScript file) and set the `score` to 0.
 Then create the Text object:
 ```
-scoreText = new createjs.Text("0", "38px Tahoma", "white");
+scoreText = new createjs.Text(score, "38px Tahoma", "white");
 ```
 Append both of these to the stage and remember- _order matters_!